Dominic Jephcott

-Dominic Jephcott (born 1957) is a RADA-trained English actor and writer.
-He is known for his work in The Beiderbecke Affair, The Beiderbecke Connection, Midsomer Murders, and in Holby City and Casualty, as the adulterous Doctor Alistair Taylor.
+Dominic Jephcott (born 28 July 1957) is a RADA-trained English actor and writer.
+He is known for his work in The Beiderbecke Affair, The Beiderbecke Connection, Midsomer Murders, and in Holby City and Casualty, as the adulterous surgeon Alistair Taylor.

 Early life and education

 Jephcott was born on 28 July 1957 in Coventry, Warwickshire.
 Jephcott worked professionally as a child actor.
 He graduated from the Royal Academy of Dramatic Art in 1975.
 He became a member of the Royal Shakespeare Company in 1978 and later worked extensively in television.